NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 ***Answer:*** A good distribution of insert size for short read WES and WGS data is a strong peak around 300-500bp.
 Due to unavoidable DNA degradation in FFPE samples, this sample peaks at insert size ~115bp.
 Small insert sizes will cause higher adapter content in your reads, limit read length, increase duplication rate, make it difficult to discover and resolve structural variants or rearrangements, and possibly impose other discovery limitations depending on your study design.

-You may recall that although we just said FFPE samples often have more adapter content, we didn’t observe any adapters in this FFPE sample with FastQC.
-This is because the fastq samples for this FFPE tumor were already adapter trimmed.
+*Note: you may recall that although we just said FFPE samples often have more adapter content, we didn’t observe any adapters in this FFPE sample with FastQC.
+This is because the fastq samples for this FFPE tumor were already adapter trimmed.*

 ---